Jurisdiction (Why did our office get involved?)

 A Certificate of Death letter can be provided to some institutions as proof of death.
 Certificate of Death letters can be requested through the administrative office of the Medical Examiner.

-Obtaining copies of reports and the Death Certificate
+reports and the Death Certificate

 You may request certified copies of the death certificate from the Vital Records and Statistics Office of the County's Health and Human Services Agency.
 Their phone number is (619) 692-5733.
 However, before contacting Vital Records, contact your mortuary.
 Many mortuaries provide copies of the death certificate when it is ready.
 Be sure to check if the mortuary you are working with provides this service.